solojavier/magus/README.md

  * vim-stylus - support for stylus css language
  * vim-bundler - work with bundled gems
  * csscomb - a command to sort CSS properties.
+ * vim-emmet - a command to quickly write html

 #### TextObjects